-We have audited the Santa Clara County Housing Authority, California's (Authority) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Authority's major federal program for the year ended June 30, 2018.
-The Authority's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the Santa Clara County Housing Authority, California's (Authority) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Authority's major federal programs for the year ended June 30, 2019.
+The Authority's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.